 Coco Warner-Allen is a London based artist who is currently studying Fine Art at Chelsea.
-Her multi-media practise explores on feminist ideas such as The Male Gaze, the performativity of the feminine and how damaging this is to girls and women.
-She produces paintings and photographs, often embroidered with text, to critique and lament the claustrophobic beauty ideals which are perpetuated by the media.
-She explores the body image issues which are arising due to the current online nature of society and the rise in social media which maintains unrealistic ideals and benefits from the insecurities of young girls.
+Her multi-media practise explores feminist ideas such as The Male Gaze, the performativity of the feminine and how damaging the current media environment is to girls and women.
+She is also interested in how beauty and femininity are constructed through both contemporary visual culture and throughout the history of art.

-Coco works to give a voice for women and draw attention to their viewpoint, one so often ignored and under-represented.
-She uses media such as spray paint to boldly and overtly deny the ideals of what a woman should be and bring women’s voices into the public realm.
+Coco works to give a voice for women and draw attention to their viewpoint, one so often ignored and dismissed.
+She explores and overtly denies the ideals of what a woman should be and brings women’s voices into the public realm.